marchelbling/marc.helbling.fr/_posts/2013-07-13-interviews.md

 * make sure you’ve understood the question; test your understanding with an example and ask your interviewer for validation.
 * smile and stay positive; there might be questions that you don’t know the answer directly.
 Do not show frustration.
 Show you are thinking, interact with your interviewer to try to find a solution.
 * communicate a lot; explain your reasoning loudly.
 Your interviewer is judging your reasoning as much as your ability to solve the problem.
 And if you’re going on a wrong direction, he/she might even give you an hint early.
-* do *not* try to be smart.
+* do *not* try to be too smart.
 First find a working solution and if the interviewer wants a better one or prefers to skip the easy one, he/she will ask you to move on to the better solution.
-But looking for a "not naive" solution you may give the impression that you like complexity which is not good.
+But looking for a “not naive” solution you may give the impression that you like complexity which is not good.
 At all.

 Here are some questions you may encounter: